YannickLepage/LoginModule/README.md

     * password: marcel

 ##Warning
-When you get this module it comes with the test user. *Before using this module for your website* be sur to *delete the test user* and add a personal authorized one in your database rescpecting
+When you get this module it comes with the test user. **Before using this module for your website** be sure to **delete the test user** and add a personal authorized one in your database rescpecting
 this:

 1. Add a new user
 2. Choose a username.
-3. Choose a password and choose *sha1* encryption before validating.
+3. Choose a password and choose **sha1** encryption before validating.
-    * if you forget this, _the module won't work_ as it's _designed for sha1 encryption_
+    * if you forget this, _the module won't work_ as it's _designed for sha1 encryption only_

 ##Ressources
 To create this module i got help from this website : http://www.grafikart.fr/